 When the fuel pump cracks or fails to work correctly you will have to replace it.
 If you don’t see physical cracks or fuel leaking, you must take some troubleshooting steps to isolate the problem to your fuel pump.

 Solution: Before you check your fuel pump, check to make sure you are getting fuel to the fuel pump.
 You may have completed this step already if you checked your fuel lines and filter for blockages, but if you didn’t, you need to start there.

-If your SCAG mower uses an electric fuel pump, using a pressure gauge, measure the fuel pressure.
+If your SCAG mower uses an electric fuel pump, use a pressure gauge, to measure the fuel pressure.
 Make sure it is meeting the specification listed in your operator’s manual.
 If it is not, it’s time to replace the fuel pump.

 The carburetor is a mechanical device that regulates the amount of fuel allowed to mix with air to create combustion in the cylinder.

 When the carburetor is dirty, it can gum up, stick and no longer function properly.
 The engine in your SCAG mower isn’t able to get the correct amount of gas it needs.